HYEONSEOKLEE-Prof/hyeonseoklee-prof.github.io/_pages/research.md

 ## Research Areas

 <h3 style="margin-top:0.6rem; margin-bottom:0.3rem; font-weight:800;">
-  Physiological and ecological responses of crops to environmental conditions, from germination to heading, grain filling, and harvest.
+  Physiological and ecological responses of crops to environmental conditions,<br>
+  from germination to heading, grain filling, and harvest.
 </h3>

 ## Research Themes